We Belong Together: Remixes

 Carey recorded an official remix version for "We Belong Together", which she produced with DJ Clue.
 The remix is recorded in D-Major (one step up from the original in C-Major) and Carey’s vocals range from B3-E6.
-The remix features vocals from rappers Jadakiss and Styles P, two-thirds of the hip-hop trio the LOX.
+The remix features vocals from rappers Jadakiss and Styles P, two-thirds of the hip-hop trio the Lox.
 The remix is fundamentally different from the original, described as having "a faster, springier backbeat" by Kelefa Sanneh of The New York Times.
 Lyrically, the song is similar to the album version of the song, in which both rappers' verses contemplate on past memories.
 Styles P raps "Past is the past, just let it be bygones / Matter of fact I know a fly song that we could vibe on", which Sanneh writes "Cheerfully out of place, he sounds like a man who has wandered into the wrong summertime party, but so what?
 He figures he might as well stick around and enjoy it."
 In two separate reviews of The Emancipation of Mimi, Sanneh referred to the song as both "great" and "excellent", in regards to the remix.

 Additionally, the faster pace of the remix showcases Carey’s own talents, in regards to rapping/rhyming and fast, lyrical singing; she sings the song’s second verse very nimbly — “I can’t sleep at night, when you are on my mind; Bobby Womack’s on the radio, singin’ to me, ‘If you think you’re lonely now, wait until tonight…’ Boy, I’m feelin’ all out-of-my-element; I’m throwin’ things, cryin’, tryin’ to figure out where the hell I went wrong.
 The pain reflected in this song ain’t even half of what I’m feeling inside; I need ya-need ya back in my life, Baby.”
 In contrast to the original slower version of the song (which ends in Mariah sustaining one long note, on the word “…(we belong) together…” sung at a C5), the remix features the same sustained ending note sung an octave higher, at a D6, showcasing her whistle register.
 The song then fades out, with Mariah singing, “…this is so hard to believe…”, which starts in her fourth octave, before jumping octaves to another D6 on the word “believe”.

 Aside from the album version's main remix, several others were commissioned and released, although none contained new vocals from Carey.
-Peter Rauhofer created the "Reconstruction Mix/Atlantic Soul Vocal Mix" and "Atlantic Soul Vocal Mix", which both feature a synthetic bass line, a piano and guitar line, and distinctive hi-hats that produce a more up-tempo, hard-hitting beat.
+Peter Rauhofer created the "Reconstruction Mix/Club Mix" and "Atlantic Soul Vocal Mix", which both feature a synthetic bass line, a piano and guitar line, and distinctive hi-hats that produce a more up-tempo, hard-hitting beat.

 On February 17, 2021, Carey released a new version of the song, the "Mimi's Late Night Valentine's Mix", in EP format, along with a seven-minute extended version of the song.
 Then, four days prior to the release, she performed on Live with Kelly and Ryan.